GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-69/index.md

 ```

 The first tab to acquire the lock will sync the data to the network.
 If
-another tab tries to acquire the same lock, it’ll be queued.
+another tab tries to acquire the same lock, it'll be queued.
 Once the lock has
 been released, the next queued request will be granted the lock, and execute.

 MDN has a great [Web Locks primer](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API)